-Regarding the title of this recipe, I have quite a number of Portuguese friends (I love Portugal) and I have to apologise to all of them… the whole nation in fact… as, in fact, there is no longer anything remotely Portuguese about this omelette.
+Regarding the title of this recipe, I have quite a number of Portuguese friends (I love Portugal) and I have to apologise to all of them… the whole nation in fact… as there is no longer anything remotely Portuguese about this omelette.

 It is true, however, that the inspiration for this dish comes from a recipe for Bacalhau à Brás – confit of cod with eggs and crispy potatoes.
 But it is also true to say that this version has morphed into a version hardly recognisable.
 In Bacalhau à Brás the salted cod (not everybody’s cup of tea) is cooked until ultra-soft, into a confit.
 It’s then folded into a sort of very soft scrambled eggs, together with some matchstick-thin, fried to a crisp, chips.